idno/known/docs/install/instructions.md

 Of course, replace the path with the path to your data folder.

-If you're using Mysql or SQLite, you must specify an upload directory if you want to store files, images or profile pictures.
+If you're using MySQL or SQLite, you must specify an upload directory if you want to store files, images or profile pictures.

 ### Load Known